apnadkarni/blt/man/tabset.rst

     on which side of the tab the text is to be displayed.
 The valid sides are "left", "right", "top", and "bottom".
 The default value is "left".

-  **-tiers** numTiers
+  **-tiers** *numTiers*

     Specifies the maximum number of tiers to use to display the tabs.
 The default value is "1".

   **-width** *numPixels*

-    Specifies the requested width of the widget.
-If *numPixels* is 0, then the width of the widget will be calculated based on the size the tabs and their pages.
+    Specifies the requested width of the widget.  *NumPixels* is a non-negative value and may have any of the forms accept able to Tk_GetPixels.
+If *numPixels* is "0", then the width of the widget will be calculated based on the size the tabs and their pages.
 The default is "0".

-*pathName* **delete** *tab...*?
+*pathName* **delete** ?\ *tab* ... ?

-  Deletes one or more tabs from the tabset.  *Tab* may be an index, tag, name, or label referring to one or more tabs.
+  Deletes one or more tabs from the tabset.  *Tab* may be an index, tag, name, or label and may refer to multiple tabs.

 *pathName* **focus** *tab*

-  Specifies the tab to get the widget's focus.
-The tab is displayed with a dashed line around its label.
+  Specifies *tab* to get the widget's focus.
+The tab is displayed with a dashed line around its label. *Tab* may be an index, tag, name, or label but may not reference more than one tab.

 *pathName* **get** *tab*

-  Returns the name of the tab.
+  Returns the label of the *tab*.
 The value of *index* may be in any form described in the section INDICES.

-*pathName* **index** ?*flag*? *string*
+*pathName* **index** ?\ *flag* ? *string*

   Returns the node id of the tab specified by *string*.
 If *flag* is **-name**, then *string* is the name of a tab.
 If *flag* is **-index**, *string* is an index such as "active" or "focus".
 If *flag* isn't specified, it defaults to **-index**.

-*pathName* **insert** *position* ?*name*? ?*option value*?...
+*pathName* **insert** *position* ?\ *tabName* ? ?\ *option* *value* ... ?

-  Inserts a new tab into the tabset.
-The new tab is inserted before the tab given by *position*.  *Position* may be either a number, indicating where in the list the new tab should be added, or **end**, indicating that the new tab is to be added the end of the list.  *Name* is the name of the tab.
-If *name* isn't given, then a name is generated in the form "tabN".
+  Inserts a new tab into *pathName*.
+The new tab is inserted before the tab given by *position*.  *Position* is either a number, indicating where in the list the new tab should be added, or **end**, indicating that the new tab is to be added the end of the list.  *TabName* is the name of the tab.
+If no *tab* argument is given, then a name is generated in the form "tabN".
 Returns the name of the new tab.

 *pathName* **invoke** *tab*

-  Selects the folder given by *tab*, displaying it in the tabset.
-It also invokes the Tcl command associated with the tab \ (see the tabset's **-selectcommand** option or the tab's **-command** option), if there is one.
-It returns the return value from the Tcl command, or an empty string if there is no command associated with the tab.
-This command is ignored if the tab's state (see the **-state** option) is disabled.
+  Selects *tab*, displaying its folder in the tabset.
+In addtion the TCL command associated with the tab (see the tabset's **-selectcommand** option or the tab's **-command** option) is invoked, if there is one.
+  *Tab* may be an index, tag, or label but may not refer to more than one tab.
+This command is ignored if the tab's state (see the **-state** option) is "disabled".

-*pathName* **move** *tab* **before**|**after** *tab*
+*pathName* **move** *tab* *how* *destTab*

-  Moves the tab *tab* to a new position in the tabset.
+  Moves the *tab* to a new position in the tabset. *How* is either "before" or "after".
+It indicates whether the *tab* is moved before or after *destTab*.

 *pathName* **nearest** *x* *y*